wp-plugins/ninja-font-awesome-social-widget/readme.txt

 = Is it possible to make my own social icons on this? =

-No and Maybe.

-No...the icons are limited to what Font Awesome has to offer in the latest update, Maybe...you could submit your own icon to Font Awesome but it's really up to them to decide if it will be a part of their entire library.
+No...the icons are limited to what Font Awesome has to offer in the latest update, You could submit your own icon to Font Awesome but it's really up to them to decide if it will be a part of their entire library.